MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 4) My ideas go against the culture of my organization I hate dealing with conflict and controversy
 5) Working through approval processes makes me crazy

+## 6 reasons people say NO to change
+1) It’s just not that important
+2) I can’t understand what the “it” is
+3) Bad timing
+4) Uncertainty makes me nervous
+5) I don’t like the idea and can’t tell you
+6) I love the way things are

 ### Bad Rebel
 - Complain
 - Me-focussed